 \section{Conclusion}

-We have conducted computational modeling using the Heyd-Scuseria-Ernzerhof hybrid functional and Technology Computer-Aided Design models to investigate band offset, I-V and C-V for different growth orientations and alloy compositions in \ch{Ga2O3}/\ch{(Al_xGa_{1-x})2O3} heterojunctions.
+We have conducted computational modeling using the Heyd-Scuseria-Ernzerhof hybrid functional and Technology Computer-Aided Design models to investigate band offset, I--V and C--V for different growth orientations and alloy compositions in \ch{Ga2O3}/\ch{(Al_xGa_{1-x})2O3} heterojunctions.
 Strain from lattice mismatch affects both VBM and CBM, with distinct behaviours observed across ($\bar{2}01$), (010), (001) and (100) orientations due to the high anisotropy of the monoclinic phase.
 We examined the effect of the strain on band offset by incorporating its effect on bulk energy levels and the potential lineup at the interface to ensure a consistent reference.
 The high sensitivity to growth orientation and strain may justify the discrepancies in previously published results.
-Additionally, we report C-V and I-V simulations for \ch{Ga2O3}/\ch{(Al_{0.25}Ga_{0.75})_2O_3}/Pt SBD across the four growth orientations, revealing significant orientation dependence given the different materials' electron affinities and the resulting conduction band offsets.
-To validate our findings, we simulated and compared with experimental I-V results for Al concentrations of 0.22 \% and 0.21 \%, achieving reasonable agreement in the forward bias.
+Additionally, we report C--V and I--V simulations for \ch{Ga2O3}/\ch{(Al_{0.25}Ga_{0.75})_2O_3}/Pt SBD across the four growth orientations, revealing significant orientation dependence given the different materials' electron affinities and the resulting conduction band offsets.
+To validate our findings, we simulated and compared with experimental I--V results for Al concentrations of 22 \% and 21 \%, achieving reasonable agreement in the forward bias.
 These results provide insights into the device structure and the potential defect and highlight the critical role of orientation and strain engineering in optimising wide-bandgap devices for power electronics.